buildingblocs/datasets/Food-Images/CONTRIBUTING.md

 ---
 ## Usage
 This dataset is created for image recognition of food over various doneness levels.
-  Doneness levels: Raw, undercooked, cooked, overcooked
+<br />Doneness levels: Raw, undercooked, cooked, overcooked

 ## Creating the pull request